QubesOS/qubes-doc/Templates/FedoraMinimal.md

 [user@dom0 ~]$ qvm-clone fedora-20-x64-minimal <your new template name>
 ```

-Not even the sudo package is installed by default, so lets install it:
+The sudo package is not installed by default, so lets install it:

 ``` {.wiki}
 [user@F20-Minimal ~]$ su -
 [user@F20-Minimal ~]$ yum install sudo
 ```

+The rsyslog logging service is not installed by default.
+All logging is now being handled by the systemd journal.
+Users requiring the rsyslog service should install it manually.

+To access the journald log, use the following command: `journalctl`

-### NetVM
+### as a NetVM

 If You want to use this template to for standard NetVMs You should install some more packeges: